MrMunio/chemBot/readme.md

 ![Chembot](artifacts/chembot_screenshot.png)

 Chembot is an AI-powered agentic AI chatbot designed to assist drug researchers with complex chemical and molecular queries.
-It leverages **Streamlit**, **LangChain**, and **RDKit** frameworks to provide precise and insightful responses about molecular structures, properties, and drug-likeness.
+It leverages GPT-4o-mini for language inferencing, LangGraph for agentic framework, and RDKit frameworks to provide precise and insightful responses about molecular structures, properties, and drug-likeness.

 ## Features